-what is expected from him/her with regard to the Occupational Health and Safety Act, 1993 (Act No. 85 of 1993) and the Regulations made there-under including the applicable safety standards, and in particular in terms of Section 6,7 and 8 of the construction regulation (2014).
+.o serve to ensure that the Principal Contractor (and his /her contractor) is fully aware what is expected from him/her with regard to the Occupational Health and Safety Act, 19 (Act No. 85 of 1993) and the Regulations made there-under including the applicable safe standards, and in particular in terms of Section 6,7 and 8 of the construction regulation (2014).

-To inform the Principal Contractor that the Occupational Health and Safety Act, 1993 (Act 85 of 1993) in its entirety shall apply to the contract to which this specification document applies.
+To inform the Principal Contractor that the Occupational Health and Safety Act, 1993 (Ac 85 of 1993) in its entirety shall apply to the contract to which this specification document applies.
 The Construction Regulations promulgated on 07 February 2014.